matthieugomez/regife/README.md

 - Srebro, Nathan, and Tommi Jaakkola. *Weighted low-rank approximations* (2010) The Journal of Machine Learning Research 11
 - Nocedal, Jorge and Stephen Wright *An Inexact Levenberg-Marquardt method for Large Sparse Nonlinear Least Squares*  (1985) The Journal of the Australian Mathematical Society

-#### How can I speedup the convergence?

-- Start the convergence at a given `beta` using `bstart`.
-- Save your dataset in `.csv` and use the [Julia version of the command](https://github.com/matthieugomez/PanelFactorModels.jl), much faster (using sparse non linear least squares optimization algorithms rather than iterations OLS/PCA)

 # Installation